coralproject/ask-docs/docs_dir/developer/developer_setup.md

 Additionally, if you ran into any problems with the automatic MongoDB setup portion of the installation, you can follow these instructions to import the data and set up your MongoDB manually.

-### Download the sample data dump

-We have provided an anonymized comments data dump for MongoDB, available to download here: [MongoDB data dump](https://s3.amazonaws.com/coral-demo-dataset/dump.tar.gz).
-This data dump is 100MB.
-Download it to your computer.

 ### Download and install MongoDB

 First, download and set up MongoDB.
 The MongoDB website offers [instructions on how to download and install](https://docs.mongodb.com/manual/installation/).

 A nice GUI tool you can use with MongoDB is [MongoChef](http://3t.io/mongochef/download/), and it's quite easy to install and set up.

+### Download the sample data dump

+We have provided a sample data dump for MongoDB, available to download here: [MongoDB data dump](https://s3.amazonaws.com/coral-demo-dataset/dump.tar.gz).

 ### Import data

 The simplest way to do this is from the command line.
-First ensure you have MongoDB running.
+First, ensure you have MongoDB running.

 Then, take the dump.tar.gz file you downloaded, place it in a folder, and extract it.
-Copy the directory path to the coral directory within the extracted file.
+Copy the path to the coral directory within the extracted file.

 Then, run the below command (filling in your own directory path):
 ```